 Monarch Joint Venture has done the homework for us; their milkweed information sheet presents the best native milkweeds region-by-region (Northeast, Southeast, South Central, Western, California, and Arizona).
 They also provide a directory of native plant vendors that sell milkweed plants and/or seeds.

 If you want more exact information about where each native milkweed grows, visit the Biota of North America Program’s North American Plant Atlas Asclepias page for distribution maps for each milkweed species across the continent.
-The distribution maps in the USDA’s plants database for Asclepias (Milkweed) are also very helpful.
+The distribution maps in the USDA’s plants database for Asclepias (Milkweed) are also very helpful (click on the “SUBORDINATE TAXA” link to see all maps).

 Teammate Carole Brown in her post “can milkweed be bad for Monarchs” took a close look at some of the reasons non-native milkweeds should be avoided.
 This followed Kathy Villim’s post at Beautiful Wildlife Garden about her visit to a Monarch Butterfly wintering site in California where docents had been advised by experts to remove milkweed that had been planted at this overwintering site because it was disrupting the migratory cycle.